christian-schw/www.christian-schwanse.com/README.md

 <br />
 I also had the thought that I would clearly see the advantages and compromises of frameworks in the future.<br />
 <br />

+=== Update: 04/09/24 ===
+Testing Framework Jest for unit testing added.
+I chose Jest because it is a well-known testing framework and I was told that it is easy to set up.
 <br />
 <br />

-## My 3 most important points that I have learned from this project
+## My most important points that I have learned from this project
 1. Create your own components such as headers or footers that can be  can be reused across pages.
 2. Mobile responsiveness.
 I thought it would be done with Flexbox and Grid - I was very wrong.
 I had to adapt the design in various places so that it looks good on small, medium-sized and extra-extra-large screens.
 The testing alone was time-consuming enough.
 3. It is very time-consuming to develop a website (including content) from scratch.
 Figma would make sense in the long term.
 A tool for designers and developers to create prototypes of UIs.
 This avoids the case of programming something for a long time and then discarding it in the end because you don't like it after all - I'd rather not say whether this happened to me during the project 😉 Todo management software such as Jira is also helpful.
+4. Testing Framework Jest: It was unclear to me how to carry out unit tests in JavaScript.
+So I familiarized myself with the topic from scratch.
+5. Kanban board in Github Projects: I didn't know that there was such a function in Github.
+It helps me to keep track of projects and todos.
+It also allows me to use BDD as well as document important notes.
 <br />
 <br />
 <br />